Updated: Jul 25

 Last: Ralph and his co-worker, Vega at Advanced Auto Parts in November 2004)

 While we were visiting Florida in 2009, we met up with a friend of Courtney’s from high school that lived down there.
-Tim and I got along and had many common interests.
-In 2012, we met Tim’s girlfriend, Jessica who later became his wife.
+We had many common interests.
+In 2012, we met his girlfriend, who later became his wife.
 We all got along really well so every time we visited Florida, we’d see them and they would visit us when they were in New York.

-Tim then informed us that he was starting a new site development company.
+He then informed us that he was starting a new company.
 He would need help once it was up and running six to eight months from then.
 I said that it sounded interesting and to keep me updated.

 I did not expect that at all.
 It was the most promising opportunity so far, but we aren’t ones to get our hopes up.
 Ralph and I really try not to be dead set on something because it doesn’t allow for God to work.
 We wanted what God wanted, not what we wanted.
 We began to ask, “Is Tennessee not what God wants for us even though it’s a great state with our best friends and soon my dad and stepmom?”